reader-revenue/reader-revenue-demo/app/content/monetization-api.md

 After setting a `readerId`, the buttons will become available.

 !!! hint **Logged-in user is not required**
-While the Publication API uses Sign in with Google to log in a user and generate an `accessToken`, the Monetization API does not require this.
+Unlike the Publication API, which uses Sign in with Google to log in a user and generate an `accessToken`, the Monetization API does not require this.
 Any `readerId` for the current publication may be used.
 !!!